yorak/VeRyPy/README.md

 ## Features

 * Implementations of 15 CVRP heuristics that are:
-  * deterministic
+  * deterministic,
-  * classical (from 60ies to mid 90ies, well-cited)
+  * classical (from 60ies to mid 90ies, well-cited),
-  * constructive (as opposed to improvement heuristics)
+  * constructive (as opposed to improvement heuristics),
-  * the correctness of implementation is shown through replication of the original results
+  * the correctness of implementation is shown through replication of the original results,
-  * tested on a comprehensive set of 454 well-known CVRP benchmark instances
+  * tested on a comprehensive set of 454 well-known CVRP benchmark instances.
+  * For a full list, see references.
 * Collection of local search heuristics:
   * intra route: 2-opt, 3-opt, relocate, exchange
   * inter route: insert, 2-opt*, 3-opt*<sup>1</sup>, one-point-move, two-point-swap, redistribute, chain